Copyright © Cay S. Horstmann 2009

 Right-click on the empty area containing classes and select New Package.

-select New Package again and make a package sjsu
+select New Package again and make a package sjsu.
+Repeat one

 Double-click to see the source.
 How can you tell that this class is in a package?